marianocodes/simple-web-worker/README.md

 # Web Worker Example

 This Web app shows the benefit of using a web worker.
-In the code there is a fibonacci function which the level of complexity very high and makes it very inefficient causing the browser stops working
+In the code, there is a Fibonacci function which the level of complexity very high and makes it very inefficient causing the browser stops working.

 Slides: